-Attack of the Political Ad: Sunset's video of Twilight.
-Even down to using color-negative shots at the most goofiest moments with heavy musical beats.
+Attack of the Political Ad: Sunset's video of Twilight, right down to using color-negative shots at the goofiest moments with heavy musical beats.

 Audience Shift: Compared to its parent series, this iteration is geared towards older girls, mostly between the ages of 8 to 12.